solosage1/anyprice-oracle/EIP.md

 ## Key Differentiators of ERC-76xx

 Solo Labs can highlight the following unique selling points of ERC-76xx in public communications:
-* 🚀 **Real-Time Cross-Chain Data:** ERC-76xx is the first Ethereum standard laser-focused on delivering fresh data across chains in (near) real-time.
-It ensures that rollups can react to off-chain events without waiting days or trusting centralized oracles.
+* 🚀 **Real-Time Cross-Chain Data:** ERC-76xx is the first oracle-specific Ethereum standard that bakes time-to-freshness directly into the payload.
 * 🔗 **Built for Rollup Interoperability:** Designed with Optimism's Bedrock and similar L2s in mind, ERC-76xx seamlessly plugs into the OP Stack "Superchain" model.
 It complements the canonical messenger by adding data validity windows and optional faster paths, solving pain points specific to optimistic